vsch/idea-multimarkdown/README.md

   The table of contents at the top of this page is an example.
 For more information see the [wiki](../../wiki/Adding-a-Table-of-Contents)

-- Java class, method, field completions in inline code.
+- Java class, method and field completions in inline code.
 Great if you need to reference code elements in your project from a markdown document.

+- Bug fixes and improvements in wrap-on-typing and table auto-format

+- Code style settings added for:
+    - List spacing: no change, loose if has loose item, tight if has tight item, loose and tight.
+    - List item marker: no change, dash, asterisk, plus.
+    - List new item marker, used when a new bullet list item is created by actions.
+    - Arrange elements sorting: not sorted, sorted and sorted with unused last.

 Version 1.7.1
 -------------